DavidKinder/Inform6/README.md

 To use the compiler, you will need an executable.
 There are [pre-built executables](https://ifarchive.org/indexes/if-archive/infocom/compilers/inform6/executables/) available, or you can compile the source yourself.
-There is no makefile as compilation does not really need one: all that is required is a C compiler and for it to be invoked with something like
+All that is required is a C compiler and for it to be invoked with something like

       cc -O2 -o inform *.c